What is it?

 Let’s constantly renew games for new mental stimulation.

-|Video: Resourcefulness games in pairs|
+|Video: Resourcefulness games together|

 Description and progression

 Video: plastic paw with drawers

-Step 4: in the same room of the house, at the sight of our dog, let’s put a treat in the different drawers of the plastic paw and close all the drawers.
+Step 4: In the same room of the house, while our dog is watching, place the treats in the different drawers of the toy, and close the drawers.